bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     + 'rtl'       The text direction is right-to-left.
     + 'inherit'   The text direction is inherited from the Canvas element or others.

-The first form would typeset the leading terms in monospaced fonts; the second form in italic, the third one with quotation marks, and the third one in plaintext.
+The first pattern would typeset the data terms in monospaced fonts; the second form in italic, the third one with quotation marks, and the third one in plaintext.
+All of them will also be shown in bold fontface.

 [ The COVE block. ]
-This block is recognized by the presence of greater-than-sign followed by at least one space at the first line.
-Each additional line will be checked for the presence of the same sign and the follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
-The output is that all lines are left aligned and the entire block has a non-zero left padding, and there is a black right-pointing triangle in front of the first line of the block and inside the left padding area.
+This block is recognized by the presence of greater-than-sign at the start of the first line.
+Each additional line will be scanned for this pattern, and will start a new line if detected; otherwise it is the continuation of the previous line.
+The output is so that all lines are left aligned with a visible left margin, with the first line having a right-pointing triangle placed in front of it.

     > All human are mortal.
     > Socrates is a human.